cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/2-game-deadline.md

 * How to test your code to ensure that it functions as desired.
 * How to interact with the CLI to create a new game with the deadline field in place
 * How, if your blockchain contains preexisting games, that the blockchain state is now effectively broken, since the deadline field of those games demonstrates missing information (which can be corrected through migration).
-* How if you are not careful enough you can quickly stall your successful blockchain.
+* How, if you are not careful enough, you can quickly stall a successful blockchain.

 </HighlightBox>